dmbarbour/wikilon/docs/AwelonLang.md

         c d     =>
         c w     =>  c

 As we define more words, valid rewrites will cover a broader spectrum.
 A typical example is `map [G] map => [G] compose map` where `map` applies a function to every value in a collection.
-And a very useful example would be writing some constructs back to accelerated words, such as `[[c] a [(/3) c i] b b w i](/3) c i => z`.
+And a very useful example would be writing some constructs back to accelerated words.
+Translating `[#0 S#]` to `#1` would be considered a rewrite optimization, as is recovering the `z` symbol after evaluation of the fixpoint combinator.

 A runtime is free to support rewrite optimizations insofar as they can be proven valid.
-At the moment I do not have a good way for users to document rewrites and proofs through a dictionary.
+Unfortunately, I do not currently have a good way for users to recommend rewrites and demonstrate proofs.
 But a runtime can at least support rewrite optimizations for accelerated functions.

 *Aside:* Rewrite optimizations tend to be ad-hoc and fragile, sensitive to staging, best used for small gains or aesthetic benefits.
 A runtime could support a `[function](opt)` annotation to perform rewrite optimizations and others.